dusty-nv/jetson-inference/docs/webrtc-server.md

 # WebRTC Server

 jetson-inference includes an integrated WebRTC server for streaming low-latency live video to/from web browsers that can be used for building dynamic web applications and data visualization tools powered by Jetson and edge AI on the backend.
-WebRTC works seamlessly with DNN inferencing pipelines via the [`videoSource/videoOutput`](aux-streaming.md#source-code) interfaces from jetson-utils, which utilizes hardware-accelerated video encoding and decoding through GStreamer.
-It supports sending and receiving multiple streams to/from multiple clients simultaneously, and includes a built-in webserver for viewing video streams remotely without needing to build your own frontend:
+WebRTC works seamlessly with DNN inferencing pipelines via the [`videoSource/videoOutput`](aux-streaming.md#source-code) interfaces from jetson-utils, which utilizes hardware-accelerated H.264/H.265 video encoding and decoding through GStreamer.
+It supports sending and receiving multiple streams to/from multiple clients simultaneously (without needing to re-encode the video for each client), and includes a built-in webserver for viewing video streams remotely without needing to build your own frontend:

 <img src="https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/webrtc-builtin.jpg" width="600">